 "Working with my hands is bred in the bone.
 Using textiles in my art making and their tactile qualities has a grounding effect for me.
 They bring me back to that place of possibility.”

 A friend once called me a seeker.
 She was right.
 The underpinning for my art practice is a perpetual quest.
-A quest to bring concept, materials, and techniques into alignment.
-My recent works lean towards irony and humour, and yet they draw attention in unexpected ways to the humble and simple beauty of ordinary moments.
+A quest to bring concept, form, materials, and techniques into alignment.
+My recent works lean towards irony and humour.
+They attempt to draw attention in unexpected ways to the humble and simple beauty of ordinary moments.
 My works explore everyday themes around aging & adapting to rapid change, and the ways in which I imagine my relationship within the natural environment.

-I was born on the north shore of the St. Lawrence River in Quebec and spent my formative years on Vancouver Island.
-Our home was a place that straddled the cultural, linguistic, and political worlds that come with having a British mother and a Quebecois father.
-Our nomadic lifestyle took us across Canada and back again.
-These influences are echoed in the work I make, drawing from fragments of everyday life and coastal living.
-My large-scale textile works are often presented in diptych and triptych forms where dialogues and stories are exchanged.
+I was born on the north shore of the St. Lawrence River and spent my formative years on Vancouver Island.
+These influences are echoed in my large-scale textile works which are often presented in diptych and triptych forms where dialogues and stories are exchanged.

 Michelle Sirois Silver's recent works explore themes about ordinary life and the ways she imagines herself within the natural environment.
-Known for her exploration, she investigates ways to integrate materials and techniques, adding layers of visual narrative to support the conceptual narrative of the work.
+Known for her experimentation, she investigates ways to integrate materials and techniques, adding layers to create a framework to support the conceptual narrative of her work.
 Her art practice encompasses the hand hooked surface, surface design, and sculpture.